ewgewgewg/algo-site/content/posts/js-language.md

 const array4 = array.slice(1, 2)
 console.log(array4) // copy starts at index 1 and ends just below index 3 of former array, printing [4]

+const allArrayValuesGreaterThanOneBoolean = array.every((value) => value > 1)
+console.log(allArrayValuesGreaterThanOneBoolean) // prints true

+{{< /code >}}

+# Methods of Strings

+Strings also have `length`, and can return new strings `toLowerCase`, `toUpperCase`, or after running `replace` of their own values.
+Strings can also find `charCodeAt` at an index (leftmost location is the zero index, and character codes are numbers for representing unique characters, like 'a', or '.'.

+{{< code language="javascript" id="6" expand="Show" collapse="Hide" isCollapsed="false" >}}

+const string = "Hello"
+console.log(string.length) // prints 5

+const lowerCaseString = string.toLowerCase()
+console.log(lowerCaseString) // prints "hello"

+const upperCaseString = string.toUpperCase()
+console.log(upperCaseString) // prints "HELLO"

+const firstReplace = string.replace("l","a")
+console.log(firstReplace) // prints "Healo"

+const secondReplace = string.replace(/[0-9a-zA-Z]/g,'')
+console.log(secondReplace) // this regex replaces all numbers and letters with an empty string (note the g), printing ""

+const thirdReplace = string.replace(/[^0-9a-za-z]/g,'')
+console.log(thirdReplace) // this regex would replace any non-alphanumeric characters with an empty string (note the ^), but since there are none, "Hello" is printed

+const lowerCaseACharCode = firstReplace.charCodeAt(2)
+console.log(lowerCaseACharCode) // returns number 97 (for 'a')

+console.log(string) // prints "Hello" as the original string is unmodified

 {{< /code >}}